eugenp/tutorials/persistence-modules/hibernate5/README.md

 ## Hibernate 5

 This module contains articles about Hibernate 5.
+Let's not add more articles here, we should not be creating a -2 out of it.
+Please add to other existing hibernate-* modules, or create a new one.

 ### Relevant articles: